 Accruals for uncertain tax positions and/or valuation of government grant receivables require management to make judgments of potential exposures.
-Accruals for uncertain tax positions and/or valuation of government grant receivables are measured using either the most likely amount or the expected value amount, depending on which method the entity expects to better predict the resolution of the uncertainty.
-Tax benefits are not recognized unless the tax positions will probably be accepted by the tax authorities.
-This is based upon management's interpretation of applicable laws and regulations and the expectation of how the tax authority will resolve the matter.
-Once considered probable of not being accepted, management reviews each material tax benefit and reflects the effect of the uncertainty in determining the related taxable amounts.
+Accruals for uncertain tax positions and/or valuation of government grant receivables are measured using either the most likely amount or the expected value amount, depending on taxable amounts.